 Another group will make use of ULTRASAT’s observations to study the events that occur when a particularly large (‘supermassive’) black hole swallows stars, effectively tearing them up, in a process that also emits UV radiation that can be detected by the telescope, and through it better understand the mechanisms underlying the process.
 Another group will study quasars, celestial bodies that emit large amounts of energy.
 An additional group, led by David Polishook, will focus on using the telescope to study our solar system, mainly to distinguish between different types of asteroids by their pattern of reflection of ultraviolet radiation, which reflects their iron content.

 The new telescope will open a window into the study of a wide range of astronomical phenomena and cosmic events.
-Model of a star torn apart as it is swallowed by a black hole.
+Model of a star being ripped apart as it is swallowed by a black hole.
 Illustration: Sophia Dagnello, NRAO / AUI / NSF

-The ULTRASAT telescope will be installed on a satellite that weighs roughly one ton.
-About half of the weight is fuel, which will allow it to enter orbit after it is launched, at an altitude of 36 thousand kilometers.
+The ULTRASAT telescope will be mounted on a satellite that weighs roughly one ton.
+About half of the weight is fuel, which will allow it to enter orbit after the launch, at an altitude of 36 thousand kilometers.
 Objects at this altitude complete a full circle around the Earth within 24 hours, which, naturally, is the time that takes Earth to revolve around itself.
-This means that such a satellite is constantly hovering above a specific location on Earth, and so it is called a geocentric orbit, meaning “stationary relative to Earth”.
-On such a trajectory we will usually find communication satellites, since it allows for stable and continuous communication with ground stations.
+This means that such a satellite is constantly hovering above a specific location on Earth, and so it is called a geocentric orbit, meaning “stationary relative to Earth''.
+Most telecommunication satellites are usually found in such a geostationary Earth orbit, since it allows for constant and continuous communication with ground stations.
 This is precisely the reason why ULTRASAT will be sent to such a location.
-From there it will be able to transfer data in real time to the ground station, which will relay the data to the control room that is under construction at the Weizmann Institute of Science.
-Thus, upon any identification of a significant transient event, it will be possible to aim the telescope at it almost instantly.
+From there it will be able to transmit data in real time to the ground station, which will relay the data to the control room currently under construction at the Weizmann Institute of Science.
+Thus, upon any identification of a significant transient event, it will be possible to direct the telescope at it almost immediately.

 The launch of the telescope is scheduled for early 2025.
 Once it enters orbit, the first months of the mission will be devoted to an initial sky survey, in order to compile a reference map that will allow it to identify future events.
-The satellite is expected to operate for 3-6 years overall, providing a wealth of rich scientific data, which will fill many gaps in our knowledge of the universe and its mysteries.
-At the end of the mission the satellite will use the remainder of its fuel to launch itself into a higher orbit, which will ensure that it will not hit another object nor produce additional space debris in the future.
+The satellite is expected to operate for 3-6 years, providing a wealth of rich scientific information, which will fill many gaps in our knowledge of the universe and its mysteries.
+At the end of the mission the satellite will use the remainder of its fuel to launch itself into a higher orbit, which will ensure that it will not hit another object nor create additional space debris in the future.

 “It will be very exciting to see the images from this satellite.
 There were many steps along the way where we could have despaired and given up, for example every time that our proposal was not approved, and it took a lot of determination and faith to keep all of our collaborators and carry on”, says Waxman.
 “It is a very gratifying feeling to have made it this far, and it is going to happen.
 Almost all of the astronomers in Israel are collaborators on this project, and all of Israel’s astronomy will change as a consequence of it”.